JeffAMcGee/www/content/ko-sock-demo.md

 the development server starts up.
 (In production, you will want to have Browserify bundle and minify the Javascript as part of deployment.)
-This code tells browserify to combine main.js and all of its dependencies into bundle.js:
+This code tells Browserify to combine main.js and all of its dependencies into bundle.js:

     :::javascript
     var browserify = require('browserify');